#445 - Colin, Carras and A Big Frozen Bag of Mince

 sort of,

 what would it be?
+Philosophy Monthly.
+Yeah.

 Yeah, the Daily Mail sidebar of shame.

-No, no.
+No, no, no. No, thanks.

 No.

+But it's good to know.
 London Review of Books, probably like us.

 Yeah, TLS.

+But if there's a glowing endorsement, it looks good in awards write-ups.
 So it's just good to be kept abreast of any alerts of you and the police force.

-Google alerts about us.
+Constantly getting Google alerts about us.
+Yes.

 Well, not that often.
+Oh, yeah, fair enough.

-I gotta get that.
+I got to get that.
+Yeah.

+I get the occasional Google alerts.
 Yeah, I'll hold my hands up to that.

-So yeah, Pura Vida Vida, John.
+So, yeah, Pura Vida.
+Puravida, John.

-So do the locals just go up to each other and say, Pura Vida?
+So do the locals just go up to each other and say, Puravida?

+Yeah, pretty much.
+Do they?
 Pretty much that's the vibe.

 Yeah.